-What is the big deal with physician-patient communications.
+Q: What is the big deal with physician-patient communications?
 Why is it so important?

-“What’s the big deal?”
-That is often the first question that comes up in health care strategic planning sessions when the conversation turns to patient-physician communications.
-Senior leaders, impatient for results and schooled in Six Sigma process improvement techniques, will suggest the solution is quite simple.
+A: “What’s the big deal?”
+That is often the first question that comes up in healthcare strategic planning sessions when the conversation turns to patient-physician communications.
+Senior leaders—impatient for results and schooled in Six Sigma process improvement techniques—will suggest the solution is quite simple.
 “Just tell the docs to smile more.”
-Then the discussion turns to activities that can be measured and managed such as through-put, performance, and optimizing Medicare reimbursement rates.
+Then, the discussion turns to activities that can be measured and managed such as throughput, performance, and optimizing Medicare reimbursement rates.

 The big deal with patient-physician communications is the fact that doing it well can be both measured and managed because its downstream effects are observable and impressive.
-Patient centered communications is the lynch pin that holds together every other success in the health care environment.
+Patient-centered communications are the lynch pin that holds together every other success in the healthcare environment.
 Communications is essential for establishing trust during the patient experience, encouraging adherence to a treatment plan, and generating positive clinical outcomes.

-Pursuing excellence in patient-physician communications is the new reality of health care.
+A: Pursuing excellence in patient-physician communications is the new reality of healthcare.
 Gone are the days of medical paternalism where the physician issued directives and the patient did what they were told.
-Today’s health care consumers, aka patients, are their own advocates and expect to partner with their physician.
+Today’s healthcare consumers, aka patients, are their own advocates and expect to partner with their physician.
 They want to share knowledge, be respected for their opinions, and, most importantly, they want to be heard.

-Health care technology can help improve the depth, breath and speed of patient physician communications by improving the sharing of knowledge and connectivity but technology is best used to enhance an already effective relationship.
-Without first mastering patient physician communications, no advancement in technology will increase productivity or engagement.
+A: Healthcare technology can help improve the depth, breadth, and speed of patient-physician communications by improving the sharing of knowledge and connectivity but technology is best used to enhance an already effective relationship.
+Without first mastering patient-physician communications, no advancement in technology will increase productivity or engagement.